Week 40.2 - Humility

 Humility is the ladder to divine understanding.

 “The asanas are useful tools for mapping and exploring, your inner world.
 Instead of trying to be good at something in a pose, feel your practice and enjoy being good to yourself.
 Use your practice to unlock your potential, lying just beneath the surface of the stormy ego.
 Letting go of your need to achieve is the hardest asana.
-Your destiny has always been waiting there for you to achieve, but you have always searched so hard out there, when it was in here all along.
+Your destiny has always been waiting there for you to enjoy, but you have always searched so hard out there, when it was in here all along.
 The longest and most meaningful journey that a human can undertake is that journey within.
-Pack your bags, set sail and let your practice be a celebration of your life’s adventure.” -David Scott
+Pack your bags, set sail and let your practice immerse you a celebration of your life’s adventure.” -David Scott

 “You cannot always control what goes on outside.
 But you can always control what goes on inside.”